Best Canadian Coffee Subscriptions: The 4 Best Services We've Tested

 (Full disclosure: this is our service)

 The quiz-based matching helps narrow down coffees suited to your taste preferences, and their coffee rating system helps improve selections over time.
-This matters more than it sounds, as specialty coffee has genuine variety in flavour profiles, and getting a naturally processed Ethiopian when you prefer clean, bright coffees means that bag sits unused or is consumed reluctantly.
+Pause and skip functionality works as advertised; this is helpful if you accumulate coffee you can't drink fast enough.

 The Roasters Pack